bbhtt/firefox-dev-flatpak/README.md

 To enable:

 1. Go to `about:config` and create the pref `browser.gnome-search-provider.enabled` as boolean.
 Set the value to `true`
-2. Go to GNOME Control Center > Search and drag Firefox Nightly to the top of the list
+2. Go to GNOME Control Center > Search and drag Firefox Developer Edition to the top of the list
 3. Restart Firefox and try searching in the shell overview

 ## Bugs